 Knowing what the more common sort of injuries are that are sustained at home may be advantageous if you are thinking of launching a compensation claim against your landlord.
 If you’ve had an injury similar to the examples below, then you may be eligible to claim landlord compensation.

 - It has been found that many typical injuries at home are caused by objects falling onto the occupant.
 An example of this may be if structural beams in the attic are poorly maintained, they could eventually break and fall possibly causing a head injury.

-- Burns and scalds are another frequent injury that often happens within the home and is usually due to poorly installed or maintained plumbing that can cause the water to be scalding, hot, or leaky pipework that may leak hot water over your skin.
+- Burns and scalds are other frequent injuries that often happen within the home and are usually due to poorly installed or maintained plumbing that can cause water to be scalding, hot, or leaky pipework that may leak hot water over your skin.